-14.4.9 Relocation Option 2: Purchase of Vacant Lot and New Home Construction lots may be purchased by the Program through use of an approved voucher.
-These vacant plots may be owned by the applicant, or granted to the applicant through other legal means.
+15.4.9 Relocation Option 2: Purchase of Vacant Lot and New Home Construction

+This option may be exercised only if there are no suitable options available under Option 1, within ninety (90) days from the time the voucher is issued.
+Applicants will be allowed ninety (90) days to identify a vacant lot to construct a replacement home on.
+Vacant lots may be purchased by the Program through use of an approved voucher.
+These vacant plots may be owned by the applicant or granted to the applicant through other legal means.
 Applicants who wish to have a replacement home constructed on a lot not purchased by the Program must demonstrate legal ownership of the property.
 If an applicant is unable to prove legal ownership of the lot, it will not be an approved site for construction of a replacement home.